DEFRA/fcp-defra-id-stub/README.md

 - Sign out including ending SSO session
 - Prevent sign in if no organisations associated with account
 - Automatically bypass organisation selection if CRN is associated with only one organisation.
-- Supports all Defra ID authentication behaviours including:
+- Supports all Defra Identity authentication behaviours including:
   - Force re-authentication with `prompt=login` parameter
   - Bypass organisation selection with `relationshipId=<OrganisationId>` parameter
   - Force organisation selection with `forceReselection=true` parameter